Enhanced quantum emission from a topological Floquet resonance: Sample Characterization and Measuring FDMR

-The chip's transmission spectrum is measured by injecting a laser into the lattice at the bottom left edge and detecting the output light at the bottom right edge using a powermeter, as displayed in Fig. \ref{Fig2}a.
+The chip's transmission spectrum is measured by injecting a laser into the lattice at the bottom left edge and detecting the output light at the bottom right edge using a power meter, as displayed in Fig. \ref{Fig2}a.
 During the measurement, the laser's wavelength is swept from 1530 nm to 1557 nm, equivalent to 13 $\Delta_{\mathrm{FDMR}}$.
 Note that we define $\Delta_{\mathrm{FDMR}}$ as the frequency spacing of the FDMR which is approximately one-third of the FSR of our TPI, measuring 1.72 nm.
-The normalized transmission spectrum, shown in blue in Fig. \ref{Fig2}c, allows us to identify topologically nontrivial bandgaps, characterized by regions of high and flat transmission as labeled by (I, II, and III).
+The normalized transmission spectrum, shown in blue in Fig. \ref{Fig2}c, allows us to identify topologically nontrivial bandgaps, characterized by regions of high and flat transmission, highlighted with light pink.
 Upon activation of the heater (phase shift), a Floquet bulk mode is lifted into the bandgap, resulting in a flattened energy band and a resonant mode spatially localized in a loop pattern, as demonstrated at the bottom of Fig. \ref{Fig2}a (see the inset).
 The transmission spectrum in the output waveguide, with a phase detune of $\Delta \phi=2.37\pi$, is represented by the pink trace in Fig. \ref{Fig2}c.
-The presence of distinct and adjustable resonance dips within each bandgap of each FSR of the device indicates the excitation of a resonance mode that is coupled to the edge state.
+The presence of distinct and adjustable resonance dips in each topological bandgap, indicates the excitation of a resonance mode that is coupled to the edge state.
 In Fig. \ref{Fig2}d, a close-up view of the transmission and the theoretical fit for a selected mode is shown.
-This mode will be utilized for resonance-enhanced entanglement generation.
+This mode will be utilized for resonance-enhanced non-classical light generation.